Information for Nonprofits

 Most nonprofits are exempt from taxation.
 There are more than two dozen different types of tax exemptions under the Internal Revenue Code, with exemption under section 501(c)(3) being the most well-known.
 The IRS grants, oversees, and may revoke a nonprofit’s tax-exempt status.
-For more information about the IRS’s general oversight of nonprofits, you may visit its Charities & Non-Profits webpage.
-For information about federal tax issues affecting nonprofits, you may visit the IRS’s Federal Tax Obligations of Nonprofit Corporations webpage.
+For more information about the IRS’s general oversight of nonprofits and federal tax issues affecting nonprofits, you may visit the IRS’s Charities & Non-Profits webpage.

 Proper governance is critical to ensuring that nonprofit organizations operate smoothly, protect and appropriately administer charitable assets, and faithfully fulfill their mission.
 Many compliance issues regarding nonprofits can be traced back to weak, inattentive, or absent governance of the organization.